-Another aspect that can cause confusion is that $LAT_EX$ determines all relevant spacing in a document.
-This means that, for example, if you type in four consecutive spaces $LAT_EX$ still interprets this as one space.
+One aspect that can cause confusion is that IAT_EX determines all relevant spacing in a document.
+This means that, for example, if you type in four consecutive spaces IAT_EX still interprets this as one space.
 This also applies if you try to use the tab key to offset text.
 It will still result in a single space.
-So you will not be able to push text around by adding several spaces.
-It is actually the same with paragraph breaks.
-Adding several returns between paragraphs will still result in a normal paragraph break.
-We will return later to how we can create space in a document if we really need to.
+So you will not be able to push text around by adding several spaces or tabs.
+We will return to how we can create both horizontal and vertical space in a document if we really need to.

 A final command that I have not commented on is \usepackage[utf8]{inputenc}.
-This line asks LATEX to load a macro package called 'inputenc' (input encoding; section 7.1) into your document.
-The reason for this is that LATEX by default does not recognise accented letters.
-The package allows LATEX to understand accented letters such as the Swedish å, ä and ö.
-If you type in accented letters in a LATEX document without having loaded the 'inputenc' package, they will simply not be visible.
+This line asks IATEX to load a macro package called 'inputenc' (input encoding; section 8.10) into your document.
+The reason for this is that IATEX by default does not recognise accented letters.
+The package allows IATEX to understand accented letters such as the Swedish å, ä and ö.
+If you type in accented letters in a IATEX document without having loaded the 'inputenc' package, they will simply not be visible.